 July 21, 1861

 By the time Beauregard could react to Alexander’s warning, McDowell’s forces had turned the Confederate left flank.
-Recognizing the imminent danger of the situation, Colonel Evans, without orders, redeployed his small brigade near the base of Matthews Hill in an attempt to buy time for Beauregard to reinforce the Confederate left.
+Recognizing the imminent danger of the situation, Colonel Evans, without orders, redeployed his small brigade near the base of Matthews Hill to buy time for Beauregard to reinforce the Confederate left.

 When the Federals finally forced the Confederate defenders off of Matthews Hill after 11:30, McDowell halted his advance for nearly two hours to rest and reorganize his forces.
 Beauregard used the delay to his advantage by further reinforcing his defenses, anchored by Colonel Wade Hampton’s South Carolina Legion on Henry Hill.

 By the time McDowell resumed his offensive, most of Johnston’s 10,000 Rebel soldiers were in the area.
 Between noon and 1 p.m., Brigadier General Thomas J. Jackson extended and anchored Hampton’s left flank by deploying the 2,000 soldiers of his brigade in a treeline just below the crest of Henry Hill.
 Jackson’s arrival cemented a formidable Confederate defensive line.
 Throughout the afternoon, Johnston continued to funnel reinforcements to Jackson’s left and right while Beauregard directed the action on the field against McDowell’s unsuccessful piecemeal attacks.

 At roughly 3 p.m., Jackson launched a counterattack that eventually led to the capture of most of the Union artillery on Henry Hill.
 When General Bee observed Jackson’s thrust, he reportedly stated,

 There is Jackson standing like a stone wall.
 Let us determine to die here, and we will conquer.
 Rally behind the Virginians!